UltraEngine/Documentation/CPP/ImageConverter.md

 }
 ```

-To use our converter we can drag an image file onto the compiled executable.
+To use our converter we can drag an image file onto the compiled executable, or use the file requester to select a file to convert.
 For testing, we can set the command line in the project properties.
 Set **Debugging \> Command Arguments** to the text below.

 ```txt
 https://github.com/Leadwerks/Documentation/raw/master/Assets/Materials/Ground/dirt01.dds